Libyan PM Thinni says on TV he will resign but spokesman says he stays

 His cabinet, working out of hotels, has struggled to make an impact in the remote eastern city of Bayda, while citizens complained about shortages of fuel and a worsening security situation.

-Ministries and key state buildings in Tripoli are under the control of the rival administration with its own premier that has not been recognized by world powers.
+Ministries and key state buildings in Tripoli are under the control of the rival administration with its own premier that has not been recognised by world powers.

 During the TV interview, Thinni became angry when the host presented him with questions collected from viewers who criticized Thinni for a lack of security, government services and handling of aid for displaced people.